epangelias/paracelsus/README.md

 - Login delay, rate limit security
 - Multilingual, at least for the chats
 - Ensure that any functions called in route that are are async but not with await catch errors so no server crash
-- Disable page transitions when on the same page, disable fade in and out
 - Email template
 - remove old messages if too long in chat
 - Fix push notifications on chrome